By Rick Steves

 Show your pass if asked.
 After the train starts, the conductor heads down the aisle, asking for tickets and passes, and checking that they are dated correctly.
 You may be asked to present your passport, too.

 Keep your pass in your money belt.
 Your rail pass is a valuable slip of paper — if you lose it, it’s gone.
 (Even if you bought the “Rail Protection Plan” when you got your pass, a lost or stolen pass presents a logistical headache.)
-While some national railways are slowly moving toward paperless ticketing, all rail passes are still only available in old-fashioned hard-copy form.
+While some national railways are slowly moving toward paperless ticketing, most rail passes are still only available in old-fashioned hard-copy form.
 Guard yours carefully.